 WOW currently supports four children's homes, where girls can live in safety, and receive an education.
 These homes provide a caring environment, where life skills are taught, and the children are overseen by qualified social workers.

-WOW also supports young ladies through higher education on our Esther Project, a small family fun home, where girls can attend university, learn further life skills and prepare for employment.
+WOW also supports young women on our Esther Project: a small family-run home, where girls can attend university, learn further life skills, and prepare for employment.
 Many girls have now graduated from university and are able to support themselves and their families.
 WOW is passionate about breaking the cycle of poverty, and showing these girls that they have value and worth.